Grench6/RX580-rocM-tensorflow-ubuntu20.4-guide/README.md

 # Simple install guide for ROCm and Tensorflow, designed for Ubuntu 20.4.1 LTS and Radeon RX580
-## It should work on other supported Ubuntu versions or other graphic cards too, with only slight changes.
+##

 This guide will show you how to set up your clean **Ubuntu 20.4.1 LTS** system ready to run **Tensorflow** projects while using **ROCm** to take advantage of the power of your **RX580 graphics card (gfx803)** in an easy and fast way.
+(It should work on other supported Ubuntu versions or other graphic cards too, with only slight changes).
 It is basically a resume of the official https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html by AMD, and the unofficial https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html by Mathieu Poliquin, with a few considerations and fixes.

 Lets get started!